grjsmith/practical_strategy_for_technologists/Chapter7.md

-# Chapter 7: Grand Strategy
+# Chapter 7: 20th Century tools

 If strategies describe the patterns we need to resolve problems, grand strategy describes the patterns needed to create an environment that can handle problems as a matter of course.
 Grand strategy is more complicated than strategy because Grand Strategy is for solving more complicated problems.
 A company is a response to a Grand Strategy problem, all of it.
 Whereas a strategy might conceivably impact just a single department or even a single team a Grand Strategy will always have a larger impact than that.
 In this chapter we’re going to examine some tools that can be used to design the grand strategy that our businesses need to be successful.